Agoric/documentation/main/zoe/guide/README.md

 ```
 Now let's put it together.
 The last step of the first handler, `makeMatchingInvitation()`
 is to create and return the second party's invitation, using
-`matchingSeatOfferHandler()` and including custom properties for the expected proposal.  **tyg todo: Maybe "offer proposal" to reinforce the connection?**
+`matchingSeatOfferHandler` and including custom properties for the proposal of the invited offer.
 ```js
     const matchingSeatInvitation = zcf.makeInvitation(
       matchingSeatOfferHandler,